Blog

 Read more about Wound Care

-Ankle pain can be caused by a number of problems and may be potentially serious.
-If you have ankle pain, consult with the podiatrists from Boston Common Podiatry.
+Peripheral artery disease can pose a serious risk to your health.
+It can increase the risk of stroke and heart attack.
+If you have symptoms of peripheral artery disease, consult with the podiatrists from Boston Common Podiatry.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms